knative/serving/docs/runtime-user-guide.md

 # Runtime User Guide

-This document is focused on clarifying the expectations of the user container running in a Knative envioronment.
+This document is focused on clarifying the expectations of the user container running in a Knative environment.
 This is separate from the expectations of the environment itself.
 The expectations of the environment are detailed in the [runtime contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md).